-We have engaged Cowen and Company, LLC and Craig-Hallum Capital Group LLC as placement agents to use their best efforts to solicit offers to purchase the shares of our common stock and associated warrants to purchase our common stock offered hereby.
-Cowen and Company, LLC and Craig-Hallum Capital Group LLC are not obligated to, and have advised us that they will not, purchase any shares of our common stock for their own accounts, but have agreed to use best efforts to arrange for the sale of all of the shares of common stock and associated warrants offered by this prospectus.
-We will enter into purchase agreements directly with the investors in connection with this offering.
-Assuming that all of the purchase agreements are executed by the investors as currently contemplated and subject to the terms and conditions of the purchase agreements, the investors will agree to purchase, and we will agree to sell, an aggregate of shares of our common stock and warrants to purchase shares of our common stock, as provided on the cover of this prospectus.
+We have engaged Gilford Securities Incorporated as the placement agent to use its best efforts to solicit offers to purchase the shares of our common stock and associated warrants to purchase our common stock offered hereby.
+Gilford Securities Incorporated is not obligated to, and has advised us that it will not, purchase any shares of our common stock or associated warrants for its own accounts, but has agreed to use best efforts to arrange for the sale of all of the shares of common stock and associated warrants offered by this prospectus.
+We will enter into subscription agreements directly with the investors in connection with this offering.
+Assuming that all of the subscription agreements are executed by the investors as currently contemplated and subject to the terms and conditions of the subscription agreements, the investors will agree to purchase, and we will agree to sell, an aggregate of 3,000,000 shares of our common stock and warrants to purchase an aggregate of 4,500,000 shares of our common stock, as provided on the cover of this prospectus.

 The shares of common stock sold in this offering will be listed on the American Stock Exchange, subject to notice of issuance.
 We do not intend to apply for listing of the warrants offered in this offering on any securities exchange.
-We expect that the sale of the shares of common stock and warrants will be completed on or about , 2008.

-The closing of the offering is subject to customary conditions and it is possible that not all of the shares offered pursuant to this prospectus supplement and accompanying prospectus will be sold, in which case our net proceeds would be reduced.
-We expect that the sale of the shares and warrants will be completed or about , 2008.
-The compensation of Cowen and Company, LLC and Craig-Hallum Capital Group LLC for acting as placement agents for this offering will consist of the placement fee and reimbursement of their out-of-pocket expenses in certain circumstances.
-We have agreed to pay each of the placement agents (1) a cash fee equal to 7% of the gross proceeds of the offering of shares and warrants by us in the offering and (2) additional compensation in the form of 7% of the exercise price of all warrants sold in the offering.

-The following table sets forth the placement fee to be paid by us to the placement agents.
+The closing of the offering is subject to customary conditions and it is possible that not all of the shares and associated warrants offered pursuant to this prospectus will be sold, in which case our net proceeds would be reduced.
+We expect that the sale of the shares and associated warrants will be completed on or about \\\\\\\, 2008.
+The compensation of Gilford Securities Incorporated for acting as the placement agent for this offering will consist of the placement fee and reimbursement of its out-of-pocket expenses as described in more detail below.
+We have agreed to pay the placement agent (1) a cash fee equal to 7% of the gross proceeds of the offering of shares and associated warrants by us in the offering and (2) additional compensation in the form of 7% of the exercise price of all warrants sold in the offering.
+The placement agency agreement between the placement agent and us has been filed as an exhibit to the registration statement filed with the SEC in connection with this offering.
+The following table sets forth the placement fee to be paid by us to the placement agent.
 This amount is shown assuming all of the shares and warrants offered pursuant to this prospectus are issued and sold by us.